-the accompanying consolidated financial statements give a true and fair view of the financial position of Stichting Greenpeace Council as at 31 December 2023 and of its result and its cash flows for 2023 in accordance with International Financial Reporting Standards for Small and Medium-sized Entities (IFRS for SMEs) and with Part 9 of Book 2 of the Dutch Civil Code the accompanying company financial statements give a true and fair view of the financial position of Stichting Greenpeace Council as at 31 December 2023 and of its result for 2023 in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+- the accompanying consolidated financial statements give a true and fair view of the financial position of Stichting Greenpeace Council as at 31 December 2024 and of its result and its cash flows for 2024 in accordance with International Financial Reporting Standards for Small and Medium-sized Entities (IFRS for SMEs) and with Part 9 of Book 2 of the Dutch Civil Code. - the accompanying foundation financial statements give a true and fair view of the financial position of Stichting Greenpeace Council as at 31 December 2024 and of its result for 2024 in accordance with Part 9 of Book 2 of the Dutch Civil Code.